Zircon-Finance/zircon-protocol/README.md

 ## Pylon Enhancements

-The protocol includes the contracts handling pylon new features.
+The protocol includes the contracts handling Pylon and its new single-sided liquidity features.

-Our architecture works on top of Uniswap v2, enabling the creation of two pylons per pair, that can handle the single-sided liquidity.
-Our Pylon is not an ERC-20 token as Uniswap Pair instead we created another contract Zircon Pool Token that is the ERC-20 Token for the Float and Anchor Shares.
+Our architecture works on top of Uniswap v2, enabling the creation of two Pylons per pair, which handle the single-sided liquidity provision.
+Each Pylon holds both UniV2 LP tokens of its associated pool and a percentage of reserves of both tokens in the pair.
+Pylon extends on the basic Uniswap Pair ERC-20 token with the Zircon Pool Token, which is an ERC-20 representation for the Float and Anchor Shares.

-Zircon Pylon keeps a percentage of reserves and the Pool Token Shares, to handle the principal transactions.
 Our Pylon Router, handles all the communication, between the user and the Pylon.

 ## Running tests